 For family members

 You are not alone.
-If you are a family member who just discovered your loved one has betrayed your trust, your first instinct may be to leave and never come back.
+If you are a family member who just discovered your loved one is a sex addict and has betrayed your trust, your first instinct may be to leave and never come back.
 There are other options besides running away or getting angry and seeking revenge.
 See 4 and 5 above in Actions you can do now.